Pix4D/cogito/README.md

 You can pin the resource to a specific release tag `MAJOR.MINOR.PATCH`.

 If you omit the pinning, you will be following the Docker tag `latest`, which for this resource always points to the  latest release, not to the tip of master.
-As such, it should be safe to follow.
+This should normally be fine, but can still break in case of change of major version!

 ## Example